-Learners' skill and understanding will be assessed throughout the sessions using a variety of formative and summative assessment methods.
-Delivery of PSHE utilises a wide range of teaching and learning methods including debate, discussion, hands on practical activities, "expert" guest speakers and offsite visits, and is differentiated by level through our Bronze - Platinum scheme.
-Summative assessment is captured within bespoke subject specific workbooks, assessed by the tutor, and recorded on a progress tracker at their level using a RAG rating system to ensure that each learner accesses the broad curriculum offer at their level.
+Learners' skill and understanding will be assessed throughout the sessions using a variety of formative assessment methods.
+Delivery of PSHE utilises a wide range of teaching and learning methods including debate, discussion, hands on practical activities, "expert" guest speakers and off-site visits, and is adapted by level.
+Progress is tracked using a RAG rated formative assessment chart.